OpenNebula/docs/source/management_and_operations/end-user_web_interfaces/cloud_view.rst

 Make the VM Changes Persistent
 --------------------------------------------------------------------------------

 Users can create a persistent private copy of the available templates.
-A persistent copy will preserve the changes made to the VM disks after the instance is terminated.
-This template is private, and will only be listed to the owner user.
+A **persistent copy will preserve the changes** made to the VM disks after the instance is terminated.
+This **template is private**, and will only be listed to the owner user.

-To create a persistent copy, use the "Persistent" switch next to the create button:
+To create a persistent copy, use the **Persistent** switch next to the create button:

 |sunstone_persistent_1|

-Alternatively, a VM that was not created as persistent can be saved before it is destroyed.
-To do so, the user has to power off the VM first and then use the save operation.
+Alternatively, a VM that wasn't created as persistent can be saved before it's destroyed.
+To do so, the user has to ``power off`` the VM first and then use the ``save`` operation.

 |sunstone_persistent_3|

-Any of the these two actions will create a new Template with the VM name.
-This template can be used in the "new VM wizard" to restore the VM after it is terminated.
+Any of the these two actions will create a new Template.
+This Template can be used to create **restore the state of a VM after deletion**.
 This template contains a copy of each one of the original disk images.

-If you delete this template, all the disk contents will be also lost.
+.. warning:: If you delete this template, all the disk contents will be also lost.

 |sunstone_persistent_2|

-.. note:: Avoid making a persistent copy of a persistent copy!
-Although there are use cases where it is justified, you will end with a long list of Templates and the disk usage quota will decrease quickly.
+.. note:: **Avoid making a persistent copy of a persistent copy!** Although there are use cases where it is justified, you will end with a long list of Templates and the disk usage quota will decrease quickly.

 For more details about the limitations of saved VM, continue to the :ref:`Managing Virtual Machines guide <vm_guide2_clone_vm>`.

 Create Service
 --------------------------------------------------------------------------------

-In this scenario the cloud administrator must prepare a set of Service templates and make them available to the cloud users.
-These Service templates must be ready to be instantiated, i.e. they define all the mandatory attributes and the templates that are referenced are available for the user.
-Before using them, users can optionally customize the Service cardinality, define the network interfaces and provide values required by the template.
-Read :ref:`Adding Content to Your Cloud <add_content>` for more information.
+In the same way that instantiating a VM, the cloud administrator must prepare a set of Service Templates.
+Before instantiating them, users can optionally **customize the Service cardinality**, **define the network interfaces** and **provide values required by the template**.

 |cloud_create_service|

 Manage Services
 --------------------------------------------------------------------------------

-The status of the Services can be monitored from the Services tab
+The status of the Services can be monitored from the Services tab.

 |cloud_services_list|

-Information of the creation time, cardinality and status for each Role are available in the detailed view of the Service
+Information of the creation time, cardinality and status for each Role are available in the **detail view**.

 |cloud_service_info|

-A user can perform the following actions from this view:
+Users can perform the following actions from this view:

 * Change the cardinality of each Role
 * Retrieve the VMs of each Role